-3.4.3 Improve Procedures and Training
+3.4.3 Improve Conduct of Operations

-Because the hazards within the storage phase are inherently low, the controls within the program to manage risks are primarily administrative controls.
-This objective addresses the quality assurance of these controls and their effectiveness in controlling activities that present risk.
+Because the hazards within the storage phase are inherently low, the controls within the system to manage risks are primarily administrative controls.
+This objective addresses the quality assurance of these controls and their effectiveness in sustaining controlled risk.
+Administrative controls depend on the conduct of operations.
+Thus, conduct of operations is an integral portion of a safe system.
+Subsystems that provide accurate training, qualification, and work control including procedures, and procedure adherence comprise the essence of this major objective.